 Propane – Simply put, propane tanks should never be stored in enclosed areas attached to your house.
 Should the valve leak, gas could seep out into the garage and create a fire hazard and asphyxiation risk.
 Store tanks in a well-ventilated detached shed, or simply outside.

 Gasoline – Technically, you can store gasoline in your garage as long as you follow some strict guidelines.
 Check with your local fire department on the amount of gasoline you can store – many communities have a 25-gallon limit.
 Only use a gasoline-approved container and place it on a piece of plywood, not directly on the floor.
 And be sure to keep the gas can out of reach of children.

 Electronics – If you’ve upgraded your electronics but haven’t yet gotten around to selling or giving away the old stuff, don’t store them in the garage.
 Not only can high humidity levels damage internal components, but small insects can find their way inside and cause damage of their own.

 Paper Products – What do mice and termites have in common?
 They love paper.
 So if you want to keep them out of your house, keep those books, files, and other paper products out of your garage.

 Clothing or Bedding – Heat and humidity are breading grounds for mold and mildew.
 Even if your garage is on the dry side, insects still can feast on clothes or bedding.

 Speaking of propane tanks, wouldn’t you love to get rid of them for good?
 Well, now you can, provided your home has a natural gas connection to your street.
 If so, Plumbtastic, can install a natural gas connection on your property and connect your new grill to it.
 Then you’ll never have to worry about running out of propane again.
-For more information and a free quote, contact Plumbtastic today.
+For more information and an quote, contact Plumbtastic today.